bassrehab/upir/paper/paper.md

 ---

-**END OF PATENT SUBMISSION DOCUMENT**
+**END OF TECHNICAL DISCLOSURE DOCUMENT**

-*This document contains Google Confidential information intended for internal patent review.
+*This document contains Google Confidential information intended for internal technical disclosure and defensive publication.
 Distribution is limited to authorized personnel only.*